• Skip to primary navigation

 • Work with us

-Costa Rican Coffee Tours, History and Best Brands to Buy
+Costa Rican Coffee: Coffee Tours and Best Brands to Buy

-In 1720, the first coffee beans where brought to Martinica and then to Costa Rica at the end of the XVIII century.
-Due to the ideal climate in the mountains, coffee became one of their largest exports and an important part of the Costa Rican economy.
+Due to Costa Rica’s ideal climate and elevation in the mountains, coffee became one of their largest exports and an important part of the Costa Rican economy.
+It was also the first country in Central America to produce coffee.

-Costa Rica’s coffee has won plenty of international contest and certifications.
-In Japan, the winner of the world coffee competition used Costa Rican coffee to make his winning cup, saying that he only uses that coffee because it is the best in the world.
+Costa Rica’s coffee has won plenty of international contests and certifications.
+Award winning baristas have used Costa Rican coffee, saying it’s the best in the world.

 Coffee planet with ripe cherries

-This is the perfect environment to produce an excellent product.
-Coffee plants do not like extremely hot weather and thrive in a higher altitude.
+This is the perfect environment to produce coffee.
+Coffee plants do not like extremely hot weather and they thrive in a higher altitude.

 Coffee farm in Grecia